Pomax/are-we-flying/docs/index.md

 // Then import our watcher:
 import { watch } from "./reload-watcher.js";

-// Then, as above, we write our import with an "as": let { Something } = await watch(__dirname, `some-module.js`, (lib) => {
+// Then, as mentioned above, we load our import as a mutable variable instead of "as an import": let { Something } = await watch(__dirname, `some-module.js`, (lib) => {
   Something = lib.Something;
 });
 ```

-And while that's a bit more code, now every time we edit `some-module.js` and save it, the watcher will reload that code for us and our `Something` variable will get updated.
+And while that's a bit more code, and requires an `await` (which is easy to forget!) now every time we edit `some-module.js` and save it, the watcher will reload that code for us and our `Something` variable will get updated.
 So that solved half of the reloading problem.
 The other half is making sure that if our module exports a class, that _instances_ of that class get updated, too, by taking advantage of how prototype inheritance works in JS.

 Since objects don't have their type "baked in", but simply follow a chain of prototype objects, we can change one of those prototype objects and basically change the identity of the object itself.
 Normally, this would be a bad idea(tm) but in this specific case, it's exactly what we need to make sure that instances of any hot-reloadable classes we use get updated as part of the reload process: